 Last year, it was announced that the introduction of the new pension option ‘lump sum’ would be postponed until July 1, 2026.
-Last week, the Senate indicated that it would only consider the proposal for the introduction of this option once the new minister had announced a clear start date.
+Late February, the Senate indicated that it would only consider the proposal for the introduction of this option once the new minister had announced a clear start date.
 It is up to the new cabinet to decide on a new date.
+On March 30, 2026, it was announced that this pension option would be available no earlier than January 1, 2029.

 What is a lump sum?